Skip to main content

 Metal Planter in Bloom: Three Creative Floral Designs for a Beautiful Display

 Let's begin by gathering our materials.
-For my designs, I used materials I already had in my home, whether they were from previous projects or gathered artificial flowers from my flower bin.
+For my designs, I used materials I already had at home, whether they were from previous projects or artificial flowers from my flower bin.
 Take a look around your home and see what you could reuse to create your designs.

 Metal planter, mini watering can, floral and other craft items